shinjith-dev/todoer/README.md

 ## Mobile App

-_Pre-requesite_
+_Pre-requesite for running on physical device_

 - Android Platform Tools installed
 - USB Debugging enabled on your mobile device
-- Both systems are connected to smae local network and connected by usb
+- Both systems are connected to same local network and connected by usb
 - Ensure that `adb devices` command lists your device
+- set all environment variables mentioned below

+_or_

+Instead of running on physical device you can run on an emulator in the pc itself, for that you must install and verify
+- Java SDK
+- Android Studio
+- Emulator with API level 34 (UpsideDownCake)
 - set all environment variables mentioned below

 If above steps are completed and verified run below command